SuyogPrasai/microlane/README.md

 - ### Evaluating Results

-   - It took us 3 days to run all the experiments on our local machine, after which we had to run evaluations. ( Which means processing all the output produced by a lane detection models and comparing that with the ground truth.
-Through which we generate different types of metrics like accuracy and IOU)
+   - It took us 3 days to run all the experiments on our local machine, after which we had to run evaluations. ( Which means processing all the output produced by a lane detection model and comparing that with the ground truth, through which we generate different types of metrics like accuracy and IoU. )

    ```bash